LuanderFarias/nikostack/README.md

 my minimalist stack stack made for creating multiple types of projects.
 A simple and adaptative stack composed by stuff i like and feel productive using.

-i like to code and built things that work. simple as that. i don't like bloatware, super complex functions unless necessary and third-party dependent code. i wanna make a stack that i can be productive and keep my values while ensuring simplicity and control over using only what i *actually* need, but also keeping it scalable in case i wanna add packages, frameworks, libraries or whatever. all shipped together on the CLI tool.
+i like to code and built things that work. simple as that. i don't like bloatware, super complex functions unless necessary and too much third-party dependent code. i wanna make a stack that keep my values while ensuring simplicity and control over using only what i *actually* need, but also keeping it scalable in case i wanna add packages, frameworks, libraries or whatever.

 ~ nikostack-web

 this is my stack for anything web related, from simple landing pages to microservices and saas.
-- HTML, PHP or NextJS
+- HTML or PHP
 - PicoCSS, Bootstrap, Brush(invite-beta) or TailwindCSS
 - JS or NodeJS
 - MySQL or MongoDB